SkygearIO/skygear-doc/content/js/users.md

 skygear.loginWithProvider(provider, authData);
 ```

-- provider: name of provider, such as `com.facebook` or `com.google`
+- `provider`: name of provider, such as `com.facebook` or `com.google`
-- authData: an object that will be passed as a dictionary to the backend python
+- `authData`: an object that will be passed as a dictionary to the backend python
 plugin code

 <a name="user-profile"></a>